georgePktts/textminator/README.md

 ## Configuration
 The tool uses a simple `.properties` file that defines sanitization rules.
+For full Configuration see [MANUAL.md](MANUAL.md).

 ### Rule Definition Model
 Each rule shares the same prefix: